Raincoon/HY-FS2020Blogilista/README.md

 # HY-FS2020Blogilista
-A bloglist project backend for school.
+A bloglist project backend for a school project.
 Probably full of package security holes.